A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Data

 This study makes use of data from the DESI survey, including the foreground galaxy position and redshift data and the spectra from both sky fibers and faint background galaxies.
 We use the data from the Year 1 data set, collected through June 2022, with processing via the ``iron'' version of the data compilation \citep{iron_pipeline}.
 It will be released as part of DESI Data Release 1 (DR1), in a manner similar to that of the Early Data Release \citep{SV_KP, EDR_KP}

-We use the bright galaxies at low redshift from the Bright Galaxy Survey (BGS) \citep{BGS_final}.
-The bright galaxies (BG) were selected based on three optical fluxes in the Legacy Surveys \citep{LS, BASS}, and we only select those that the redshift pipeline assesses to have bitmask $\tt ZWARN=0$, as these have been found to yield a robust set with few redshift errors.
-We choose 5914291 BGs in total with an average redshift of 0.24.
+DESI Target selection is based on the Legacy Imaging Surveys Data Release 9 \citep{LS, BASS}, specifically the $g, r, z$ optical bands and the the Wide-field Infrared Survey Explorer(\textit{WISE}, \citep{WISE}) photometry.
+We use the bright galaxies (BGs) at low redshift from the Bright Galaxy Survey (BGS) \citep{BGS_final} and only select those that the redshift pipeline assesses to have bitmask $\tt ZWARN=0$, as these have been found to yield a robust set with few redshift errors.
+We choose 5914291 galaxies from the BGS in total with an average redshift of $0.24$.
 To enlarge the wavelength range of our search, massive galaxies at higher redshift are also selected from DESI Luminous Red Galaxy (LRG) Sample in the redshift range $0.3 < z \lesssim 1.0$ \citep{LRG_new} .
-Target selection is based on Legacy Imaging Surveys Data Release 9 $g, r, z$ and \textit{WISE} $W$1 photometry \citep{LS}.
 We make use of 2492017 LRGs in total with an average redshift of 0.72.

 We then collect the sample of spectra from the dark-time survey tiles that we will consider for stacking.
 The dark-time survey has longer exposures and lower moon contamination, so it is better for searching for faint signals.
 We seek spectra that have relatively little light from their intended target.
-Many such spectra exist because of the sky fibers, intentionally placed on areas that were blank in the optical imaging used for target selection \citep{sky}.
+Many such spectra exist because of the sky fibers, intentionally placed on areas that were blank in the optical imaging used for target selection and spectral calibration \citep{sky}.
+These sky fibers point at pixel-level blank sky locations that are expected to include minimal flux from astronomical sources when integrated over a DESI fiber.
 But many DESI targets are also rather faint, and we opt to use these as well, provided that they are at a well-separated redshift.
-To keep the spectra in a faint enough level, the faint background galaxies are selected within a fiber total flux range of $F_{G}\leq0.63$, $F_{R}\leq1.0$, and $F_{Z}\leq1.58$ in unit of nanomaggies.
+To keep the spectra in a faint enough level, the faint background galaxies are selected within a fiber total flux range of $F_{G}\leq0.63$, $F_{R}\leq1.0$, and $F_{Z}\leq1.58$ in unit of nanomaggies in the corresponding photometric bands $g\,(3980-5480\,\mathring{\rm A}), r\,(5680-7160\,\mathring{\rm A}), z\, (7100-8570\,\mathring{\rm A})$.
 We do not use quasar targets, as these are often brighter and have more variations in their spectra.
-To avoid including spectral pixels from these spectra, we further pre-process the faint target spectra by masking wavelengths corresponding to strong oxygen and hydrogen emission lines at the redshift of the target.
+To avoid including spectral pixels of known emission from these spectra of faint background targets, we further pre-process these spectra by masking wavelengths corresponding to strong oxygen and hydrogen emission lines at the redshift of the target.
 This is simply to avoid including pixels with large narrow-band lines that we know have a familiar physical cause, but that will add noise to the stack.